What is Brotzeit? It’s a Delicious Bavarian SNACK!

 2. Brotzeit is something you can order or serve in the afternoon, when enjoying a Beer with friends.
 Maybe in a Biergarten, or on a weekend hike.

-What you get to eat for Brotzeit might vary a bit from person to person/ place to place, but essentially you get a platter covered with delicious things… and some Rye Bread or a Pretzel (or TREE of Pretzels) to enjoy with it.
+What you get to eat might vary a bit from person to person/ place to place, but essentially you get a platter covered with delicious things… and some Rye Bread or a Pretzel (or TREE of Pretzels) to enjoy with it.
 Think a Charcuterie Board… but with a Bavarian Accent.

 And if all goes according to plan, you also get beer.
 (Yes, even at 10am… )